zxingify/zxingify-objc/README.md

 ## Requirements

-ZXingObjC requires Xcode 8.3.3, targeting either iOS 8.0 and above, or Mac OS X 10.8 Mountain Lion and above.
+ZXingObjC requires Xcode 8.3.3 and above, targeting either iOS 8.0 and above, or Mac OS X 10.8 Mountain Lion and above.

 ## Usage